-A visit in 1988 to the Woven Air Exhibition at the Whitechapel Gallery in London which showcased hand embroidered Kantha quilts from Bangladesh and Bengal brought about a change in Setterington’s work and a dialogue with contemporary quiltmaking that has continued ever since.
+A visit to the Woven Air Exhibition at the Whitechapel Gallery in London showcased hand embroidered Kantha quilts from Bangladesh and Bengal brought about a change in Setterington’s work and a dialogue with contemporary quiltmaking that has continued ever since.

 Lynn has collaborated with numerous women’s groups on projects over the last two decades, including the Harris Museum in Preston, Gallery Oldham and groups in Guajarat India.
 She has also worked with a wide variety of schools and community groups throughout North West England.
 Her work is in major collections from the V&A Museum to Whitworth Art Gallery, Denver Art Museum and Crafts Council Collection.

 The Azadi Quilt, made with women in Preston, was displayed at the Imperial War Museum North and is now on show at the Harris Museum in Preston.
 The project was initiated to acknowledge fifty years of independence (from Britain) for India, Pakistan, Bangladesh and Sri Lanka.